EOP-OMB/federal-program-inventory/website/_program/TC.114.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.114
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-Instead, it generally would seek to tax uniformly all returns from investment-like activities.
-In contrast, the Tax Code provides employers with a tax credit for qualified wages paid to individuals.
-The credit applies to employees who began work on or before December 31, 2025 and who are certified as members of various targeted groups.
-The amount of the credit that can be claimed is 25 percent of qualified wages for employment less than 400 hours and 40 percent for employment of 400 hours or more.
-Generally, the maximum credit per employee is $2,400 and can only be claimed on the first year of wages an individual earns from an employer.
-However, the credit for long-term welfare recipients can be claimed on second year wages as well and has a $9,000 maximum.
-Also, certain categories of veterans are eligible for a higher maximum credit of up to $9,600.
-Employers must reduce their deduction for wages paid by the amount of the credit claimed.
+objective: The baseline tax system would not allow a deduction for personal expenditures.
+  In contrast, the Tax Code allowed educators in both public and private elementary and secondary schools, who worked at least 900 hours during a school year as a teacher, instructor, counselor, principal or aide, to subtract up to $300 of qualified expenses when determining their adjusted gross income (AGI).
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":180000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":160000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":160000000.0}]'
 outlays: null
 permalink: /program/TC.114.html
 popular_name: ''